-The sinister aspect of this is: the new and constantly emerging versions were – and are – recognised by anti-virus solutions only when it is already too late.
+The sinister aspect of data blackmail and any other form of ransomware is: the new and constantly emerging versions were – and are – recognised by anti-virus solutions only when it is already too late.
 The current wave of attacks, using so-called ransomware, was recognised by the virus scanners only weeks after it became known.

 In the intervening period, trojans were doing the rounds, causing mayhem.
 Several companies and public authorities worldwide were affected and, in some instances, had to interrupt operations.